ELITR/SLTev/README.md

 In the following, we use this notation:

 * OS  ... original speech (sound)
+* OSt ... original speech manually transcribed
-* OSt ... original speech manually transcribed with word-level timestamps
+* OStt ... original speech manually transcribed with word-level timestamps
 * IS  ... human interpreter's speech (sound)
 * ISt ...
 IS manually transcribed with word-level timestamps
 * TT ... human textual translation, created from transcribed original speech (OSt); corresponds sentence-by-sentence to OSt